Crayfish blog

 Led by Wildwood Trust, the Saving Devon’s Native Crayfish project is the latest project to step up white-clawed crayfish (WCC) conservation efforts in Devon.

-Thanks to funding from Natural England Species Recovery Programme, the project is developing a new crayfish hatchery, building a bespoke crayfish ark site pond, rescuing WCC from Devon rivers, and telling the story of WCC conservation through a new public display at Wildwood Trust Devon.
+Thanks to funding the project has developed a crayfish hatchery and a bespoke crayfish ark site pond.
+We are rescuing WCC from Devon rivers, and telling the story of WCC conservation through a new public display at Wildwood Devon.

 2024 highlight